pvnotpv/pvnotpv.github.io/_posts/2025-01-07-transferspl.md

 date: 2025-01-07
 categories: [solana]
 tags: [rust, anchorlang, solana]
-description: Creating associated token account for a PDA and transferring spl tokens out of it.
+description: Creating an associated token account for a PDA and transferring spl tokens out of it.
 pin: true
 ---

 ---

-I've been kinda trying to figure this out for a few days now since there aren't any direct guides out there on how do to do this online.
-If you just want the final code it's in the end of the post.
+So I've been kinda trying to figure this out for a few days now since there aren't any direct guides out there on how do to do this, online.
+If you just want the final code it's at the end of this post.

 ---